theTyster/theTyster/README.md

 <p align='center'>
   <img alt='Greeting' src='https://github.com/theTyster/theTyster/assets/136642464/298e0bf5-1485-4f07-b90f-8e226521ebd0'>
 </p>

-I am passionate about uniting people from different walks of life.
+I am a software engineer with a background in public relations and advertising.
+Engineering dynamic, interactive, engaging, and search engine optimized content is my specialty.

+Everything I build is lean, fast, secure, and accessible.
+I am a firm believer in the idea that the internet should be for everyone.

+Good tests usher good software.
+I meticulously test everything I build and can use any testing suite.

+Typescript seems to be what I work with the most, but Python is a close second.
+My database experience ranges from SQLite to PostgreSQL to NoSQL.

+Recently, I have taken up creating my own SaaS built on Rust.
+(The code is not yet open but plans to be in the future.)

+Flipping between front-end and back-end development is something I am fairly comfortable with, although I tend to work on the front-end more.
+<br><br><br>
+## My Web Development Journey

 I started my career in public relations and decided to further it by focusing in on web development.
 The web is probably the greatest tool in modern public relations.

-My main objective as a front-end programmer is to make it easier for users to access information.
+My main objective as a software engineer is to make it easier for users to access information.
 Secondary to that, I want people to be able to trust the programs and software that they are using.
-<br><br><br>
-## My Web Development Journey

-I have been studying web development every day since January 2023.
-I've come a long way, but still have so much to learn.

 I want to create software that empowers users with:
 - Accessible interfaces